 – – – – – – –

 This article is part of a series outlining the racist housing practices that have pervaded in Portland’s neighborhoods for over a century.
-The final blog will feature how the Great Recession affected Black homeownership in Portland, the consequences of gentrification, the City’s efforts to make up for a century of mistreatment, and what can be done about the City’s current racial gap in homeownership.
+Part IV features how the Great Recession affected Black homeownership in Portland, the consequences of gentrification, the City’s efforts to make up for a century of mistreatment, and what can be done about the City’s current racial gap in homeownership.

 Bleeding Albina: A History of Community Disinvestment, 1940-2000 by Karen J. Gibson

 City of Portland Civic Planning, Development & Public Works, 1851-1965: A Historic Context